Oregon State vs. San Jose State: Odds, spread, over/under - September 3

 - The Beavers won each of their two games last season when playing as at least 16.5-point favorites.

-- San Jose State covered four times in 12 matchups with a spread last year.
+- San Jose State put together a 4-8-0 ATS record last year.

-- The Spartans were an underdog by 16.5 points or more once last season, and covered the spread.
+- The Spartans won their only game last season when playing as at least 16.5-point underdogs.

 |To Win the National Champ.